dart-lang/language/working/augmentation-libraries/feature-specification.md

 augmenting. *This error is applicable to all such declarations, e.g., local functions, local variables, parameters, and type parameters.*

+A compile-time error occurs if `augmented` is used as an identifier expression in a non-augmenting declaration of a kind that can be augmenting inside an augmenting declaration.

+*For example, inside `augment class C` we could have a declaration like `void f() {...augmented()...}`.
+This is an error because the outer `augment` forces the meaning of `augmented` to be about augmentation in the entire scope, but the method declaration is an introduction, not an augmentation.*

 ### Augmenting types

 A class, enum, extension, extension type, or mixin declaration can be marked